This school is closed.

 The outdoor spaces included the school allotment, which provided lively and engaging learning opportunities linked to the curriculum.
 Technology facilities reflected the school's Apple Distinguished School designation, offering pupils access to modern digital resources.

 Before its closure, Gallions Mount Primary School admitted children aged 3 to 11, with nursery provision available.
-Admissions to Reception were managed by the Royal Borough of Greenwich, with applications typically required by mid-January for the following September intake.
+It is now closed and is not accepting Reception applications; families seeking places should use the Royal Borough of Greenwich admissions process for alternative schools.

 This undersubscription reflected the persistent decline in pupil numbers that ultimately led to the school's closure.
 In January 2021, the school had 295 primary-aged pupils; by the time of closure planning, this had fallen to 169.
 Reception intake in September 2024 numbered just 21 children for a class capacity of 30, with only six children in the nursery.